TeddTech/LSTM_Anomaly_Detection/README.md

 # LSTM_Anomaly_Detection

-This repo contains the analysis of a gaming firm's production logs.
+This repository contains the analysis of a gaming firm's production logs.
 Using this data I build models to predict if a user will install a product after being shown an advertisement.

 The analysis starts with traditional models used for predicting clicks.
 Then switch over to treating the problem as an anomaly detection using a LSTM.